Trivia: Facts About Tagaytay

 Tagaytay has been a chartered city since June 21, 1938.
 This was declared by Commonwealth Act 338 under then-President Manuel L. Quezon.

-A marker in Tagaytay at the conjunction of the Silang-Canlubang-Nasugbu roads commemorates Tagaytay City’s role in the Liberation of Manila from Japanese occupation in 1945.
+A marker in Tagaytay at the conjunction of the Silang-Canlubang-Nasugbu roads commemorates Tagaytay City’s role in the Liberation of Manila from the Japanese occupation in 1945.

-It was here that the 11th Airborne Division of Lieutenants General William Krugers 8th Army airdropped vital supplies and military personnel that would help in the retaking of Manila and nearby provinces.
+Here, the 11th Airborne Division of Lieutenants General William Krugers 8th Army airdropped vital supplies and military personnel that would help in the retaking of Manila and nearby provinces.

-Tagaytay is divided into 34 barangays and has a population of approximately 71,181 persons according to the 2015 census.
+Tagaytay is divided into 34 barangays and has a population of approximately 71,181 persons, according to the 2015 census.

 Where is Tagaytay?

-The territory of Tagaytay stretches from Mount Batulao in the west, to Mount Sungay in the east.
+The territory of Tagaytay stretches from Mount Batulao in the west to Mount Sungay in the east.
 Mount Sungay, the location of the complex known as People’s Park in the Sky, is the highest point in the province of Cavite.

 Tagaytay houses the Museo Orlina, a large gallery showcasing the works of Ramon Orlina, the internationally acclaimed glass sculptor.
 The museum also features a collection of Art Cars decorated by other artists such as BenCab and Elmer Borlongan.